makerdao/community/governance/votes/Executive Vote - August 3, 2022.md

 As per the ratified [MIP63c4-SP4: Onboard/Amend Keeper Network - Keep3r Network](https://mips.makerdao.com/mips/details/MIP63c4SP4), a total of 215,000 DAI will be streamed to Keep3r Keeper Network if this executive proposal passes:

 - **215,000 DAI** will be streamed to the Keep3r Keeper Network at [0x37b375e3D418fbECba6b283e704F840AB32f3b3C](https://etherscan.io/address/0x37b375e3D418fbECba6b283e704F840AB32f3b3C) starting on 2022-07-01 and ending on 2023-01-31 at a rate of 1,000 DAI/day.

-### Oracles CU MKR Vesting Stream Housekeeping

-As per this forum [post]() **Remember to add in link to forum post once posted**, the Oracles CU (ORA-001) have claimed all the MKR they require from their current MKR vesting stream.

-Consequently, this Executive Vote will `vest` and return this MKR to the Pause Proxy, meaning that the Oracles CU are no longer able to claim this MKR from their expired stream.

 ## Review